The pagan origin of the papacy: Why Saint Peter is not the first pope

 - The Roman “high priest” was called Pontifex Maximus

 - The Pontifex is the supreme leader of the College of Pontiffs.

-“See of Constantinople”
+4. The “See of Constantinople” was a political establishment

 The “Byzantine Empire” (in Constantinople, Turkey) was the last vestige of the collapsed Roman Empire.
 They still had a Roman Emperor.
 The Roman Catholics (in Rome, Italy) had Pope Leo III declared Holy Emperor.